Holy Cross Catholic Primary School

 Our school uniform is simple and practical.
 It may be purchased in any shop the parent chooses.

-- Summer – red and white gingham dress made in any style, white socks.
+- Red and white gingham dress made in any style

-- Girls in Year 6 only may continue to wear winter uniform or a summer dress as above.
-Girls may wear grey flannel trousers from October half term until the end of the Spring Term.
+- Children in Year 6 only may continue to wear winter uniform or a summer dress as above.

 School ties may be bought from the School for £4 each.
 Footwear must be black or navy, strong and sensible in style, no boots allowed.
 Trainers should only be worn for games or during lunchtime in the playground.
 Open toed sandals must not be worn in School.
 Coats can be any colour but denim jackets or tracksuit tops are not suitable.
 All clothing must be marked with the child’s name so that lost clothing may be traced and returned quickly.
 Hairstyle is to be conventional in style, length and colour.
-Hair which is shoulder length or longer must be tied back and no coloured hair beads must be worn.
+Hair which is shoulder length or longer must be tied back and hair accessories must be small, simple and red or blue in colour.

 School bags may be bought from the School Office – red infant bag £4 each, blue junior bag £5 each, PE bag £3.50 each.
 School hats are also available from £4 each.